Skip to main content

 Note

-This feature is experimental and is not production-ready.
+This feature is beta and is not production-ready.
 If you need to work with JSON documents, consider using this guide instead.
-If you want to use JSON type, set allow_experimental_json_type = 1.
+If you want to use JSON type, set enable_json_type = 1.

 To declare a column of JSON type, use the following syntax: